 Instructions

-- Roll out the pie crust and ease it into a 9-inch pie pan.
+- Prepare the crust: Roll out the pie crust and ease it into a 9-inch pie pan.
 Trim edges, creating decorative cutouts with trimmings, if desired.
 Add some decorative crimping or press the edge with a fork.
-Chill the crust and decorative pieces in the freezer 10 minutes while you melt the chocolate.
+Chill the crust and decorative pieces in the freezer for 10 minutes.

-- Melt the chocolate in a microwave-safe bowl at 30 second intervals, stirring in between.
+- Make the chocolate (black bottom) layer: If using, melt the chocolate in a microwave-safe bowl at 30 second intervals, stirring in between.
 Depending on your microwave, this should take between 2 to 3 cycles.

 - Using a small offset spatula, spread the melted chocolate over the bottom of the crust, then chill for an additional 10 minutes or until chocolate is firm.
 Work quickly as the chocolate hardens on the cold crust.